Adam3mka/Adam/README.md

 4- wood/aldz/Lukas (owner of windows/world hub)
-5- N Y X L O (nexium hub owner and skidder) others are private cuz I already started on them
+5- N Y X L O (nexium hub owner and skidder) others are private cuz I already started on them done
+1- fuzzy fans + all tco players know me and they are scared